337th Test and Evaluation Squadron: Combat in the European Theater

 In addition to strategic operations, the squadron participated in air support and interdiction missions.
 In the preparation for Operation Overlord, the invasion of Normandy, it bombed coastal defenses, railway bridges, gun emplacements, and field batteries in the battle area prior to and during D-Day in June 1944.
 It attacked enemy positions in support of Operation Cobra the breakout at Saint Lo in July 1944, aiding the campaign in France in August by striking roads and road junctions, and by dropping supplies to the Maquis.
 During the early months of 1945, it attacked the communications supplying German armies on the western front.

 After V-E Day, the 337th flew food missions to the Netherlands and hauled redeployed personnel to French Morocco, Ireland, France, and Germany.
 The squadron was scheduled for occupation duty, but that plan was cancelled in September 1945.
 In November 1945 its aircraft were flown back to the United States or transferred to other units in Europe.
-The unit's remaining personnel returned to the United States and was inactivated at the Port of Embarkation on 29 November 1945.
+The unit's remaining personnel returned to the United States and it was inactivated at the Port of Embarkation on 29 November 1945.

 Reserve operations

 The squadron was activated in the reserves under Air Defense Command (ADC) at Gunter Field, Alabama on 29 May 1947, and was again assigned to the 96th Group.
 In 1948, Continental Air Command (ConAC) assumed responsibility for managing reserve and Air National Guard units from ADC.

 The squadron does not appear to have been fully manned or equipped with operational aircraft.
-In 1949, as ConAC was reorganizing its operational units under the Wing Base Organization system, President Truman’s reduced 1949 defense budget required reductions in the number of flying units in the Air Force, and the 337th was inactivated.
+In 1949, as ConAC was reorganizing its operational units under the Wing Base Organization system, President Truman's reduced 1949 defense budget required reductions in the number of flying units in the Air Force, and the 337th was inactivated.